-Brunei plans full border reopening on August 1 - The Scoop
+Brunei targets August 1 for reopening of land, sea borders - The Scoop

 During a press briefing on Thursday, he said essential travel through land and sea crossings will be allowed from June 15, including commuters, transit passengers, as well as local and foreign-registered transport operators that conduct cross-border delivery of food supplies.

-Non-essential cross-border travel between Brunei and Malaysia had been suspended since the first wave of COVID infections over two years ago, but most air travel restrictions had been relaxed in May.
+Non-essential cross-border travel between Brunei and Malaysia had been suspended since the first wave of COVID infections over two years ago, but most air travel restrictions have been relaxed in May.

 Malaysia was one of the top travel destinations for Bruneians before the pandemic, with $1.16 billion in tourism receipts from Bruneians in 2019.